vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 31-34, HV II.
 538-541, KR 608-610.
 Adityatūravrata--from Mārg. ; worship of the Sun; for one year;

-each month different name of Sun taken and different fruits offered such as Mitra and cocoanut in Mārg., in P. Visṇu and fruit bijupūra and so on.
+each month different name of Sun taken and different fruits offered such as Mitra and cocoanut in Mārg., in P. Viṣṇu and fruit bijupūra and so on.
 Vratūrka, folios 375b-377a.

 It removes all diseases including leprosy.
 Adityavūravratāni-HV II.
 520-577, KKV 8 ff, Vratārka folios